wamutech/wamu-spec/papers/specification.md

 ### 5.2.
 Identity Challenge {#identity-challenge}

-Identity challenges are used to verify that a party controls a decentralized identity.
+Identity challenges are used to verify that a party controls a cryptographic identity.

 #### 5.2.1.
 Identity Challenge Initiation {#identity-challenge-initiation}